Hope Flying Dutchmen football, 1970–1979: 1979

 The 1979 Hope Flying Dutchmen football team represented Hope College of Holland, Michigan, during the 1979 NCAA Division II football season.
 In their tenth year under head coach Ray Smith, the Flying Dutchmen compiled an 7–1–1 record (4–0–1 in conference games) and won the MIAA championship.

-Craig Groendyk was named to the Little All-America team, the firt Hope player to bee so honored in overr 20 years.
-Sophomoe quarterbck Mark Spencer led the MIAA in passing.
-Kicker Greg Bekius led the MIAA in scoring with 24 extra poings and five field goals.
+Craig Groendyk was named to the Little All-America team, the first Hope player to bee so honored in over 20 years.
+Sophomore quarterback Mark Spencer led the MIAA in passing.
+Kicker Greg Bekius led the MIAA in scoring with 24 extra points and five field goals.